 Identifying an Aphid Problem

-Sometimes referred to as a ‘sap-sucking’ soft bodied insect, aphids are a type of plant pest that destroys vegetation from the inside out.
+Sometimes referred to as a ‘sap-sucking’ soft-bodied insect, aphids are a type of plant pest that destroys vegetation from the inside out.
 By injecting their mouthparts into the soft stems of plants, these insects drink the nutrient-rich fluids flowing inside your flowers, herbs, and vegetables.
-One aphid’s feeding is not likely to effect your garden in any significant way, but multiple aphids will begin to stress your plants significantly, even to the point of killing them.
+One aphid’s feeding is not likely to affect your garden in any significant way, but multiple aphids will begin to stress your plants significantly, even to the point of killing them.
+Even carnivorous plants can struggle with aphids!

 Plants affected by aphid attacks may show tell-tale signs of insect presence: